klawrawkz/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 ### Task 4: Create a migration assessment

-In this task, you will use Azure Migrate to create a migration assessment for the SmartHotel application, using the data gathered during the discovery phase.
+In this task, you will use Azure Migrate to create a migration assessment for the RootBoySlim application, using the data gathered during the discovery phase.

 1. Continuing from Task 3, select **Assess** under **Azure Migrate: Server Assessment** to start a new migration assessment.

     ![Screenshot of the Azure Migrate portal blade, with the '+Assess' button highlighted.](images/Exercise1/start-assess.png "Start assessment")

-2. On the Assess servers blade, enter **SmartHotelAssessment** as the assessment name.
+2. On the Assess servers blade, enter **RootBoySlimAssessment** as the assessment name.

     ![Screenshot of the Azure Migrate 'Assess servers' blade, showing the assessment name.](images/Exercise1/assess-servers-1.png "Assess servers - assessment name")